TYPES OF DEBT

 In England and Wales, your water is also included within this category, however in Scotland this is included in your Council Tax bill.CHECK IF YOU QUALIFY

-People can fall behind on their utility bills for many reasons.
+People can fall behind on their utility bills for many reasons, and this can lead to accumulating debts.
+Below are some of the most common reasons for energy arrears.

 One of the most common reasons for this is due to inflation, which causes costs to frequently rise.
 Price caps are increased by hundreds of pounds each year, making bills unaffordable for many people.